jManAscending/DnDHouseRules/README.md

 ## Feat Changes
 * Lucky: Whenever more than one d20 was rolled for something, the circumstances of the original roll must be finalized before choosing between the original die and the Luck die.
 For example, if you roll with disadvantage and then use Luck, you cannot choose the higher of the two original rolls - you have to choose between the lower of the original ones or the Luck die.
+* Tavern Brawler: With this feat, your Unarmed Strikes have the Finesse property.
-* Diplomat (UA): replace the third feature with "You learn the Charm Person spell, and can cast it once per long rest without expending a spell slot.
+* Diplomat (UA): replace the third feature with "You learn the Charm Person spell, and can cast it at first level once per long rest without expending a spell slot.
 Charisma is your spellcasting ability for this spell."
-* Menacing (UA): replace the third feature with "You learn the Cause Fear (UA) spell, and can cast it once per long rest without expending a spell slot.
+* Menacing (UA): replace the third feature with "You learn the Cause Fear spell, and can cast it at first level once per long rest without expending a spell slot.
 Charisma is your spellcasting ability for this spell."